Tom Izzo and Tim Miles became friends before the 2012-13 season started.

-Indeed, Dick Knutson, a 1950 NU Law School graduate, “has been going to games since the 1950s (actually the 1940s) and he said it was the best game he’s ever been to – unbelievable…just unbelievable,” Miles said, adding one more anecdote to one amazing Sunday.
+Indeed, Dick Knutson, a 1950 NU Law School graduate, “has been going to games since the 1950s (actually the 1940s) and he said it was the best game he’s ever been to – unbelievable…just unbelievable,” Miles said, before adding one more anecdote to one amazing Sunday.

 “I had a Wisconsin kid, who’s a heck of a player, say to me after the game, ‘Coach, I have something I gotta tell ya – we respect the heck out of your guys…this is the most fun I’ve had as a collegiate player…and we lost’.
 So I think that tells you what the atmosphere was like at Pinnacle Bank Arena.
 It was rocking.
 It was just a riot.
 Our fans have been tremendous.
-Maybe we should have a watch party for them Sunday (NCAA Selection Day).”
+Maybe we should have a watch party for them Sunday (for NCAA Selection Day).”

 SI Declares Nebraska Started March Madness